What is ustekinumab?

-- Post-marketing Experience – Immune system disorders have been reported during post-approval use with ustekinumab.
+- Immune system disorders have been reported during post-approval use with ustekinumab.
 These have included serious allergic reactions (including angioedema, breathlessness and low blood pressure) and hypersensitivity (allergy) reactions (including rash and urticaria).
-It is not always possible to reliably estimate their frequency or to establish a causal relationship to ustekinumab exposure because these events are reported voluntarily from a population of uncertain size.

 Precautions when considering ustekinumab

-- Exercise caution when considering the use of ustekinumab in patients with a chronic infection or a history of recurrent infection.
-Serious infections, such as cellulitis, diverticulitis, osteomyelitis, viral infections, gastroenteritis, pneumonia, and urinary tract infections requiring hospitalisation, have been reported in the drug development programme.
+- Chronic infection or a history of recurrent infection.
 Ustekinumab should not be administered until the infection resolves or is adequately treated.

 - Ustekinumab should not be administered to patients with active tuberculosis.
 Prior to biologic treatment, chest X-ray, Mantoux and/or quantiferon gold testing should be performed.
 Consider anti-tuberculosis therapy prior to initiation of utekinumab in patients with a past history of latent or active tuberculosis.
 Patients receiving ustekinumab should be monitored closely for signs and symptoms of active tuberculosis during and after treatment.

 - Patients being treated with ustekinumab should not receive live vaccines.
 Non-live vaccinations received during a course of ustekinumab may not elicit an immune response sufficient to prevent disease.